liferay/liferay-screens/ios/README.md

 ![Conform delegate](Documentation/Images/conform-delegate.png "Conform delegate")

+If you are using CocoaPods you will have to add the import for Liferay Screens to your view controller:

+	import LiferayScreens

 Now that the screenlet's delegate protocol is conformed in your `ViewController` class, go back to Interface Builder and connect the screenlet's delegate to your view controller.
 If the screenlet you're using has more outlets, you can assign them as well.

 ![Connect delegate in Interface Builder](Documentation/Images/xcode-delegate.png "Connect delegate in Interface Builder")